Accessibility

 • Costumes may be used for some demos (e.g. hats, aprons)

-• Some realistic animations and images in the presentation used to depict anatomical features
+• Some realistic animations and images are used in the presentation to depict anatomical features

 Ingenious Genes:

-• Taste test (PTC strips – bitter flavour if you have the PTC gene)
+• Includes a taste test (PTC strips – a bitter flavour if you have the PTC gene)

-• Costumes may be used for some demos (e.g. lanyards, wigs)
+• Costumes used for some demos (e.g. lanyards, wigs)

 If any of these warnings are of concern, or you want to find out more information about a specific show or workshop please get in contact by emailing info@centreofthecell.org, we will be happy to help.